Skip to main content

 A Question Worth Settling

 The Shroud of Turin has been debated by scientists, theologians, and historians for over a century.
 It is a linen cloth bearing the faint image of a man, apparently crucified, with wounds consistent with the Gospel accounts of Jesus' death.
 Many Christians regard it as the actual burial cloth of Jesus.
 Many skeptics regard it as a medieval forgery.
-And within the Urantia Book reading community, the debate has its own particular intensity, because the UB provides something no other source does: a detailed, step-by-step account of what happened to Jesus' body, his burial cloths, and the tomb itself.
+Within the Urantia Book reading community the debate carries its own particular intensity, because the UB offers something no other source does: a detailed, sequential account of what happened to Jesus' body, his burial cloths, and the tomb itself.

 The Bestowal Commission Instructions

-Before Michael of Nebadon incarnated on Urantia as Jesus of Nazareth, he received a set of bestowal instructions from Immanuel, the Union of Days, representing the authority of the Paradise Trinity.
-Among those instructions was this:
+Long before any cloth touched the body, the conditions governing Michael's departure from Urantia had already been set.
+Before Michael of Nebadon incarnated as Jesus of Nazareth, he received a set of bestowal instructions from Immanuel, the Union of Days, representing the authority of the Paradise Trinity.
+One of those instructions speaks directly to the question of physical relics:

 "To the end that you may not unnecessarily contribute to the creation of subsequent stereotyped systems of Urantia religious beliefs or other types of nonprogressive religious loyalties, we advise you still further: Leave no writings behind you on the planet.
 Refrain from all writing upon permanent materials; enjoin your associates to make no images or other likenesses of yourself in the flesh.
 See that nothing potentially idolatrous is left on the planet at the time of your departure."
 (120:3.7)